-best thing to do is get someone else to take them, preferably outside with lots of natural light. but in a pinch i balance my camera on a random surface with the self-timer lolposted almost 5 years ago
+best thing to do is get someone else to take them, preferably outside with lots of natural light. but in a pinch i balance my camera on a random surface with the self-timer lolposted over 5 years ago

-I balance mine on random objects if i’m in the house, but if i’m out and about, i just ask people to take shots of me, nobody has objected so far!posted almost 5 years ago
+I balance mine on random objects if i’m in the house, but if i’m out and about, i just ask people to take shots of me, nobody has objected so far!posted over 5 years ago

 A tripod works, but I find it pretty inconvenient to lug around all the time.